flightaware/tohil/TCLOBJECTS.md

 It seems pretty good, but this is new stuff, so be careful and let us know how it's going.

+### find out the tclobj tcl object's type and reference count

+t.type() will tell you the tcl object type of the tcl object stored within the tclobj.
+Note that you may get nothing back even though there is some valid thing there, say for instance a dict, but you haven't accessed it as a dict, so it's just a string or list or whatever until you do.

+t.refcount() will tell you the reference count of the tclobj's tcl object.
+This is kind of cool.

+Note if you're poking around that sometimes you might think the reference count is one higher than it should be, but frequently the object you just set the value of also happens to be the tcl interpreter result (you used the interpreter to make it).
+Once the interpreter does something else and produces a new result,

-### tcl dict access to tclobj objects
+## TDs tcl dict access to tclobj objects

 To avoid confusion with python dicts, we are calling tcl dicts td's.

+### td_set()

-The td_set method will do dict set on a tclobj.
+The td_set method will do "dict set" on a tclobj.
 It takes a key and a value.
-The value can be a tclobj object in which case tohil will do the right thing and grab a reference to the object rather than copying it.
-The key can be a list of keys, in which case instead of working with dict as a single-level dictionary, it will treat it as a nested tree of dictionaries, with inner dictionaries stored as values inside outer dictionaries.
+The value can be one among a number of different python objects.
+One choice is a tclobj object, in which case tohil will do the right thing and grab a reference to the object rather than copying it.

+The key can be a
+list of keys, in which case instead of working with dict as a single-level dictionary, it will treat it as a nested tree of dictionaries, with inner dictionaries stored as values inside outer dictionaries.

 ```
 x.td_set('a',1)
 x.td_set(['a','b','c','d'],'bar')
 ```

-The td_get method will do a dict get on a tclobj.
+The td_get method will do a "dict get" on a tclobj.
 It returns the object in the style requested, str by default, but to= can be specified, as in:

 ```
 >>> x = tohil.eval("list a 1 b 2 c 3", to=tohil.tclobj)